Introduction: Composer Bust Statue Costumes

 Invited to be members of the audience for the 2008 Martha Stewart Halloween Special, broadcast LIVE from her New York Studios, myself and my 3 guests had only one requirement.
 We must come dressed as statues.

 Initially this requirement might sound easy enough, but if you really think about it, most any figure can be a statue if they remain completely still.
 This makes it harder to be clear that your costume is a statue without visual clues like monotone coloring, etc... or you are a famous statue, like the "Statue of Liberty", etc...
 I knew those costumes would be taken by others in the studio audience for sheer popularity.
-I have a particular fondess for the sort of creepy bust statues you find in a Disney Haunted Mansion, or similarly creepy environment, so I came up with this concept for us to be 4 famous composer busts.
+I have a particular fondess for the sort of creepy bust statues you find in a Disney Park's Haunted Mansion, or similarly creepy environment, so I came up with this concept for us to be 4 famous composer busts.

 Step 1: Research & Design

 I first did some research to discern some basic features of existing composer bust statues.
 I could only find one other bust statue costume online, and it incorporated a roman column support to hide the rest of the persons body.
 I didn't like the visual of that, nor did I want something that restrictive as well as not functioning in a seated position.
-I came up with a "black art" concept that is the final version you see.
+I came up with the "black art" concept that is the final version you see.

 Next came measurements for all 4 of us followed by thrift store shopping for the required jackets, shirts and accessories.
 I wasn't necessarily going for authentic ressemblance of each composer as much as creating 4 distinct costumes.
 I found 3 wigs, and one beard, and I knew that one friend would be using his own hair, sprayed white.